rust-lang/rfcs/text/0000-cargo-feature-migrations.md

 What sort of homomorphism?
 Because we are frequently mapping the empty feature set to something else, e.g. `[]` to `["std"]`, We also don't care whether meets are mapped to meets, per the "foo bar baz" example where `["foo-feature", "bar-feature"]` became `["foo-feature", "bar-feature", "baz-feature"]`.
+Indeed it's rather important we allow that, because in some sense our migration is claiming the old crate version had the "wrong" meet.
-I think that means we just care about preserving the underling partial order (i.e. merely forgetting the lattice structure and still including the generated meets, not going back to the standalone feature dependency partial order we generated the lattice from).
+I think that means we just care about preserving the underling partial order --- that is the partial order gotten by merely forgetting the lattice structure and still including the generated meets, and not the original standalone feature dependency partial order we generated the lattice from.
-The type of "matching rules" system that is proposed does do that by being monotonic.
+The type of "matching rules" system that is proposed preserve the partial order.
+Preserving an order is otherwise known as being "monotonic".
+Our migrations are monotonic because they only map feature sets to equal or larger sets that contain the old sets.

+Back to the `["foo-feature", "bar-feature"]` to `["foo-feature", "bar-feature", "baz-feature"]` problem.
+Recall for "at least one feature" alternative, we said that every item had to gated on not just at least one but exactly one feature
+(though those features could have dependencies on one another).
+What that meant mathematically was that the `cfg` for each item had to be [*meet-irreducible*](https://en.wikipedia.org/wiki/Birkhoff%27s_representation_theorem#The_partial_order_of_join-irreducible).
+That is the precise criterion for when a crate is truly "future proof" today, absent the proposed new functionality.

 Note it is OK if the migration homomorphisms are not injective.
 That would mean that some features are collapsed together, and we loose distinctions.
 This violates the spirit of the feature distinction, but need not violate the letter of compatibility rules as long as everything from before in the crate interface is still available.

-It's of a different, but related, sort than mentioned here, but https://arxiv.org/abs/2004.05688 also discusses the mathematical formalism of package management.
+For further reading, https://arxiv.org/abs/2004.05688 also discusses the mathematical formalization of package management.
+The formalism it uses is not the same as this one, but it is related.

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions